Saad711T/math/README.md

 ### Tools and languages
 - `Python` : Programming language using widely in math programming and scientific computing
 - `LaTeX` : Markup language using for writing a documents
-- `MATLAB` : Programming language using primarly in scientific computing.
+- `MATLAB` : Programming language using primarly in scientific computing
+- `R` : Programming language using for statistical things and data analysis.